Mayor Lightfoot Gives Ambitious Update On Chicago Casino Next Steps

 Chicago: Bally & rsquo: & nbsp, Chicago Tribune Publishing Center

-• Chicago’s Bally & rsquo: & nbsp, McCormick Place Truck Marshaling Yard
+• Bally in Chicago: McCormick Place Truck Marshaling Yard

 • Chicago’s Hard Rock: Mysterious

-It will be amazing to delve into the specifics of each plan if presentations are made available to the public.
+It would be great to delve into the specifics of each plan if presentations are accessible to the public.

 The most recent information on Waukegan, north residential casino licenses

-There are two bidders apiece remaining for the Waukegan and south suburban casino licenses.
+There are two bidders still vying for both the Waukegan and south suburban casino licenses.
 They are:

 Waukegan Full House Resorts